 Bridging the Gap Program

 Objective To bridge the gap from facilities and institutions to the meetings and fellowship of Alcoholics Anonymous.
-Purpose First, to provide the client with a temporary contact from recovery in AA.
-Second, to inform the client of our “Singleness of Purpose”, and what AA does and does not do.
-The Bridging the Gap Temporary Contact Program is designed to help alcoholics in Hospitals Treatment Facilities, Correctional Facilities and Institutions transition outside these institutions and back into the community.
-As most of us know, the most “slippery slope” along the road to recovery from alcoholism is between the front doors of the facility and those of that first AA meeting!
+Purpose * First, to provide the client with a temporary contact from recovery in AA. * Second, to inform the client of our “Singleness of Purpose”, and what AA does and does not do.
+The Bridging the Gap Temporary Contact Program is designed to help alcoholics in Hospitals, Treatment Facilities, Correctional Facilities and Institutions transition outside these institutions and back into the community.
+As many of us know, the most “slippery slope” along the road to recovery from alcoholism is between the front doors of the facility and those of that first AA meeting!
 Many of us can share that, although we were fully aware of AA when we were in these same shoes, we were afraid to walk through the door for the first time.
-In order to “bridge” this gap, AA members from all over have volunteered to be temporary contacts for alcoholics in these institutions, for a short while until the client becomes comfortable and more confident in the fellowship of AA.
+In order to “bridge” this gap, AA members from all over have volunteered to be temporary contacts to alcoholics in these institutions for a short while until the new member becomes comfortable and more confident in the fellowship of AA.

 What A.A. and Bridging The Gap DOES: 1.
 Helps people with a desire to stop drinking to find a solution to their problem 2.
 Helps the new member adjust to the A.A.
 Fellowship outside institutions